-Our rejoicing on Shemini Atzeres is cloaked by the mantle of kabbalas ol, acceptance of the yoke of Heaven.142 The Rebbe also explains143 that the kabbalas ol of one who has attained the spiritual stature of eved ne'eman, 'a faithful servant,' is powerful enough to also include delight and joy."
+Our rejoicing on Shemini Atzeres is cloaked by the mantle of kabbalasol, acceptance of the yoke of Heaven.
+181 The Rebbe also explains 182 that the kabbalas ol of someone who has attained the spiritual stature of eved ne'eman, "a faithful servant," is powerful enough to also include delight and joy.

-The Frierdiker Rebbe recalls, 144 "During Simchas Torah in Lubavitch, we would seek ways to laugh!
+The Frierdiker Rebbe recalls, 183 "During Simchas Torah in Lubavitch, we would seek ways to laugh!
 It once happened that during the recital of the verses of Atah hareisa, an individual intoned the verse, V'imru hoshi'einu ('Say: Save us, G-d of our salvation!
 Gather us and deliver us from among the nations! etc.), but he recited it with tremendous seriousness.
-The Rebbe [Rashab] said, 'Why so serious?!
+The Rebbe (Rashab) said, 'Why so serious?!
 Simchas Torah is an entirely different theme!"